 The Company's multifaceted sales strategy is aimed to target each channel for sales and distribution.
-This integrated sales approach is defined by five pillars of distribution including medical, recreational, international, licensed producer to licensed producer, and retail stores.
+This integrated sales approach is defined by five pillars of distribution including medical, adult-use, international, licensed producer to licensed producer, and retail stores.
 Supply agreements and product calls will service provincial governments and licensed producers, as well as international wholesalers.
-The retail strategy involves partnership agreements with owners of cannabis retail stores and leading retail outlets, across Canada.
+The retail strategy involves partnership agreements with owners of cannabis retail stores, across Canada.